LuaOliveira/LuaOliveira/README.md

 ## Hi there 👋

 Hi, my name is Luana Oliveira and I am a physicist who works with data science.
-I am an undergraduate student at Universidade Virtual de São Paulo [(Univesp)](https://univesp.br/), currently on my first semester.
+I am an undergraduate student at Universidade Virtual de São Paulo [(Univesp)](https://univesp.br/), currently on my second semester.
 I am interested in machine learning techniques and applications.

 ### About me